 - Responsible – meets school requirements and deadlines and ASI deadline without reminders

 - Reliable – earns ASI staff trust as well as site staff trust by fulfilling “Duties of Internship” on a regular basis

 - Communicative – revises plans and updates ASI staff with Emails or phone calls regarding assignment cancellations or duty concerns

 - Team player – willing to work on those projects above and beneath their skill sets when needed

 - Public speaker – be able to facilitate mural and cleanup project groups: welcoming volunteers, giving instruction, directing action, soliciting advice, engaging ideas and obtaining contact information for future volunteer events

 - Teaching skills – especially important for teaching interns to be able to instruct classes with individual students one-on-one as well as with entire class following teaching procedures and best practices

 - Professional face for our organization – being a friendly and comfortable talking with strangers and able to inquire on their interests in supporting the arts, education programs for youth, park clean ups, or how they would like to get involved with our organization

 - Commitment – able to observe 10 hours and teach 20 hours (for teaching interns)

-- Organization skills – read emails on a weekly basis, and label all documents properly
+- Organization skills – keep ASI file folder, read emails on a weekly basis, and label all documents properly

 - Artistic ability – (for mural painting interns) to draw, facilitate public art making by others and assist others in learning artistic techniques